Donate Sponsor

 Category

-Burning candles or wax melts at home can pose some dangers to your cat so read our guide to pet-safe candles to limit the risks to your feline friend
+Burning candles or wax melts at home can be dangerous for your cat.
+Read our guide to cat-safe candles.

-Lighting candles or using wax melts at home is a great way to create a calming atmosphere and make the room smell lovely, but these staples of home décor do come with some risks for cat owners.
-As well as being a potential fire hazard, the fumes they give off can also be harmful to cats, so some care needs to be taken if you have any candles at home.
+Lighting candles or using wax melts at home is a great way to create a calming atmosphere and make the room smell lovely.
+But these staples of home décor do come with some risks for cat owners.
+As well as being a potential fire hazard, the fumes they give off can also be harmful to cats.
+Some care needs to be taken if you have any candles at home.

 tortoiseshell-and-white cat wrapped in grey blanket on brown leather sofa